-Response Plays are available on current Standard and Enterprise plans.
+Response Plays are available on our Enterprise plan and as part of our Modern Incident Response package.
 Please contact our Sales Team if you would like to upgrade to a plan with this feature.

 Response plays let you create packages of incident actions that can be applied at any time to an incident with just a single button click, or that can be immediately applied to all new incidents created on a service.
 This enables you to take a complex activity, like assembling a response team of multiple on-calls and an incident commander, and make it available to anyone that needs to use it.
 Grouping up these actions into a reusable play has several benefits:

 - Turn documented processes into executable objects.

 - Reduce the opportunity for errors and mistakes while following incident response processes.